 New Things Are On the Way

 Aside from the old things that will be returning, 2022 will also be a big year for Disney World in terms of NEW things.
-This year, Star Wars: Galactic Starcruiser (a.k.a. the Star Wars hotel) will be opening.
+This year, Star Wars: Galactic Starcruiser , a.k.a. the Star Wars Hotel opened!
+We have a full guide to everything you need to know before you go!

-We’re also set to get the Guardians of the Galaxy: Cosmic Rewind coaster in EPCOT, MagicBand+, and Hey, Disney! and Amazon’s Alexa in Disney World hotel rooms.
+The Guardians of the Galaxy: Cosmic Rewind coaster in EPCOT launched into action on May 27th!
+This will soon be followed by MagicBand+, and Hey, Disney! and Amazon’s Alexa in Disney World hotel rooms.

-We have set dates for some of these new experiences, but the opening dates for others are still unknown.
+We have set dates for some of these new experiences, but the opening dates for others (like MagicBand+ and Hey Disney!) are still unknown.
 Some could open or become available much later in the year, so you might want to consider waiting until the end of the year or next year to ensure that you can see it all.

 If being in the parks and experiencing these new things as soon as they open is important to you, then visiting Disney World in 2022 might be a good plan.
 Just keep in mind that new attractions and experiences can often come with one big thing…crowds.
 If you’d rather wait until the “newness” of these items wears off and the crowds die down (a little) then you might want to wait to visit Disney World until next year.
 Or you can at least plan to stay clear of these newer offerings for a bit.